vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

 rcb: "}}"
 ---

 In the [previous article](./deploy-serverless-app/) we saw how to create a basic deployment pipeline for a serverless application.
-In this article we're going to enrich the deployment by allowing to have different values for configuration settings in each stage.
+In this article, we're going to enrich the deployment by allowing to have different values for configuration settings in each stage.

 ## Background

 The moment your application starts to be a little bit more complex, you need to use configuration settings.
-These settings can be things like the log level, addresses of external services, usernames and (encrypted) passwords, etc. But we don't want to use the same settings in all the environmets, as we don't want to access production services while doing tests in dev.
+These settings can be things like the log level, addresses of external services, usernames and (encrypted) passwords, etc. But we don't want to use the same settings in all the environments, as we don't want to access production services while doing tests in dev.
 Let's see how we can do this in a serverless application.

 ## Serverless framework as a dev dependency

-In the previous article we installed the serverless framework as a global dependency.
+In the previous article, we installed the serverless framework as a global dependency.
 Although this is quite convenient, it can be a problem.
 Different versions of the framework can behave in a different way, or introduce breaking changes and it's not practical that every member of the team has its own version installed.
 So, a good practice is to install the framework as a dev dependency and always use the version inside node_modules to deploy.

 So let's install the framework as dev dependency:
 ```